luckicode/cse15l-lab-reports-wi24/lab4.md

 [isrobles@ieng6-201]:lab7:103$
 ```

 Next we're gonna run the file with the tests in it.
 Once again we can copy the command from the writeup we just need to change a couple things in order to run it on the file we want for this situation.
 We copy the command using `CTRL + V` and paste it using `CTRL + V` `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore`.
 After pasting it in, we still need to add a litle bit more to command.
-Already being at the end of the paste we simply add a space by pressing the spacebar, and then type in the letter L followed by <TAB> this will autocomplete and give `ListExamples`, but we want to run it on the test file so we type in a capital T and then clicl tab again to get `ListExamplesTests`. `(java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests)`
+Already being at the end of the paste we simply add a space by pressing the spacebar, and then type in the letter L followed by `<TAB>` this will autocomplete and give `ListExamples`, but we want to run it on the test file so we type in a capital T and then click `<TAB>` again to get `ListExamplesTests` autocompleted.
+This gives us the full command we want and we click `<ENTER>` to run the command. `(java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests)`

 ```
 [isrobles@ieng6-201]:lab7:103$ java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests